Encore (Johnny Cash album)

 Encore is a compilation album by country singer Johnny Cash, released on Columbia Records in 1981 (see 1981 in music).
-Aside from a handful of songs from previous Cash records, including the hit single "(Ghost) Riders in the Sky", and "Song of the Patriot"; featuring Marty Robbins.
+It consists of a handful of songs from previous Cash records, including the hit single "(Ghost) Riders in the Sky", and "Song of the Patriot"; featuring Marty Robbins.
 The latter song was also released as a single, with minor chart success, as was "Without Love".